Stirling - Osborne Park

 PROFILE FAQ

-Stirling - Osborne Park has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Stirling - Osborne Park has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 32 projects likely to impact the area.
-Key projects include Stirling Bus Interchange Upgrade, Osborne Park Hospital Women and Newborn Services Expansion, Stephenson Avenue Extension, Lake Monger Primary School Additions and Relocation.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 32 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Stirling Bus Interchange Upgrade, Osborne Park Hospital Women and Newborn Services Expansion, Stephenson Avenue Extension, and Lake Monger Primary School Additions and Relocation, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.